 This parent has, apparently, mistaken back-to-school night for a reality show casting call.
 They’ve got Botox, great (read: expensive) teeth, and they’re here to flaunt it all.

 Want to ensure your kid has a great year?
-Start by visiting the bake sale and the book fair, this parent demands.
-You can try to sneak out before last period to miss this parent, but oh no, they’ll find you.
-Short of hiring a hostage negotiator, there’s no way you’re leaving the building until you’ve signed up to co-chair at least one fundraiser.
+Start by joining this parent’s virtual book fair / bake sale / insert-fundraiser here.
+You can try to sneak out of BTS night early in hopes of avoiding this parent, but oh no, they’ll find you.
+Short of hiring a hostage negotiator, there’s no way you’re signing offline until you’ve signed up to co-chair something.

 The Academic Overachiever

 School’s been in session for less than a week, but this parent wants to know why homework hasn’t been assigned yet.
-Though it’s the beginning of second grade, this smarty pants is asking for SAT prep book recommendations.
+Zoom school is not quite as many hours as IRL school was, and this parent is suspicious.
+What are we, breeding a generation of underachievers here?!
+Though it’s the beginning of second grade, they would still appreciate at least a few SAT prep book recommendations.
 If you’re guessing that this is the family whose Tesla has the “Valedictorians aren’t born, they’re made!” bumper sticker, you’re right!

 The Doesn’t-Want-to-Be-Here Parent